tonimurfid/ASR_Arten/README.md

+Sure, here's the updated README with the MIT license included:

 # Whisper API Server

 This project sets up a simple FastAPI server to provide an API for transcribing audio files using OpenAI's Whisper model, integrated with CUDA.
 It allows users to upload audio files through an API endpoint, which are then processed by Whisper to return transcriptions.